-Through his many books and in the pages of the Horticulturist, the nation’s first journal about landscape gardening, Andrew Jackson Downing (1815–1852) preached a gospel of taste, promoting a naturalistic style of landscape design as the “modern” alternative to the classical geometry of the “ancient” gardens of Italy and France.
-Together with his longtime collaborator, Alexander Jackson Davis, Downing also contributed to an architectural revolution that sought to replace the classical revival with the Gothic revival and other romantic styles.
-Downing celebrated this progression not simply as a change in stylistic preference but a reflection of the nation’s evolution to a more advanced state of civilization.
+Through his books and the pages of The Horticulturalist, Downing preached a gospel of taste that promoted the natural style of landscape design over the formal and geometric arrangements that were the hallmark of eighteenth- and early nineteenth-century gardens.
+Together with his longtime collaborator, the architect Alexander Jackson Davis, Downing contributed to the revolution in American architectural taste from the classical revival to the Gothic, Italianate, bracketed, and other picturesque styles.
+Downing celebrated this progression from classic to romantic not simply as a change in stylistic preference but also as a reflection of the nation’s evolution from a pioneer condition to a more advanced state of civilization.

-In this compelling biography, issued in a new edition with a new preface, David Schuyler explores the origins of the tastemaker’s ideas in English aesthetic theory and his efforts to adapt English principles to American climate and republican social institutions.
-Tracing the impulse toward a native architectural style, Schuyler also demonstrates the influence of Downing’s ideas on the period’s gardens and, more broadly still, analyzes the complications of class implicit in Downing’s prescriptions for American society.
-The new edition is illustrated with more than 100 drawings, plans, and photographs.
+In this compelling text, illustrated with more than 100 drawings, plans, and photographs, Schuyler explores the origins of Downing’s ideas in English aesthetic theory and his efforts to “adapt” English designs to the different climate and republican social institutions of the United States.
+He traces the impulse toward an American architectural style in Downing’s work, demonstrates the influence of his ideas on the design of homes and gardens, and analyzes the complications of class implicit in Downing’s prescriptions for American society.

 David Schuyler (1950–2020) was Arthur and Katherine Shadek Professor of the Humanities and American Studies at Franklin and Marshall College.
 He is author of The New Urban Landscape: The Redefinition of City Form in Nineteenth-Century America, and Sanctified Landscape: Writers, Artists, and the Hudson River Valley, 1820–1909 and coeditor of four volumes of the Frederick Law Olmsted Papers, most recently The Last Great Projects, 1890–1895.